How To Cope With Relocation Depression: Why Does Moving Make Me Feel Sad?

 - Find a support group.
 Support groups, or any group for that matter, are a fantastic way of meeting people that you're interested in when you’re new in town.
 There are also many online support groups that connect you with people going through similar situations from across the globe.

 - Prioritize self-care activities.
 Join a book club, reach out to an elderly family, sign up for a local fun activity, or try arts and crafts and DIYs to help make your new home feel like home – in other words, find activities that spark joy and help you feel like yourself even if you no longer are at your familiar spaces.
-Self-care also means paying attention to your daily habits to see if you’re developing unhealthy partners, such as excessive sleeping, eating too little or too much, or using alcohol and drug as a coping mechanism
+Self-care also means paying attention to your daily habits to see if you’re developing unhealthy partners, such as excessive sleeping, eating too little or too much, or using alcohol and drugs as a coping mechanism

 Relocation anxiety is a sense of overwhelming stress, apprehension, uneasiness, or dread about moving to a new house, city, town, etc. These feelings can arise months or weeks before the move or during the moving day itself, and they can linger for a few days or weeks.
 If you just moved or are about to move and anxiety is keeping you from doing your daily activities or affecting your overall mental health, don’t hesitate to reach out for help.
 One benefit of online therapy, if you are moving soon, is that you don’t have to interrupt the continuity of your treatment or sessions once you get to the new place.
 If you are interested in starting online therapy through BetterHelp, the first step is to get matched with a licensed mental health provider.
 Click here to get started.